nkapashi/CMD_DROPLETS/README.md

 # CMD_DROPLETS

-A command line utility to create, start, stop, and delete  droplet instances in Digital ocean cloud.
+A command line utility to create, start, stop, and delete droplet instances in DigitalOcean cloud.

 ## Getting Started